DavidJohnGee/ipspace-yang-nc-webinar-01/README.md

 File containing useful links from the webinar including RFCs

 __Python-NETCONF-Demo01.py__
-Demo Python file with.
-It changes a hostname on Junos via NETCONF
+This Python file changes a hostname on Junos via NETCONF

 __Python-NETCONF-Demo02.py__
-Demo Python file with.
-It gets terse interface configuration on Junos via NETCONF
+This Python file gets terse interface configuration on Junos via NETCONF

 __Python-NETCONF-Demo03.py__
-Demo Python file with.
-It imports the automatically generated code from GenerateDS and imports NETCONF data
+This Python file imports the automatically generated code from GenerateDS and imports NETCONF data

 __YANG 101 Notes 01 - David-Gee - ipengineer.net__
 This is a file containing my own YANG 101 notes.
 I found it serves as a helpful reminder when building YANG files

 __ietf-ipspace@2015-03-31.yang__
-This is our demo YANG file and it also runs on ConfD
+This is our demo YANG file and it also runs on ConfD.
+Check it with pyang to validate and also with the --ietf flag :) Download and fix!

 __ietfipspace.py__
-This file is automtically generated from our YANG file XSD
+This file is automtically generated from our YANG file XSD.
+It contains 'getters' and 'setters' for our YANG nodes

 __ietfipspace.xsd__
 Automatically generated XSD file derived from our YANG file